 This apprenticeship has taught me many different teaching styles and how to adapt to different age groups and address difficult situations.
 I have developed my communication skills, learnt to speak to children of different age groups and improved my time management skills.

 Tom Walters, Teaching Assistant Apprentice, Downlands Primary School

-The best way to start a good career is to experience it first hand, which is what apprenticeships are all about.
+The best way to start a good career in a school is to experience it first hand, which is what school apprenticeships are all about.

 Luke Twist, ICT Apprentice, Golbourne High School